Rotating Drum Filters

 Filtering Your Aquarium Water

-A rotating drum filter consists of a cylinder of highly porous material which is set to turn as a paddle wheel with only one edge exposed to water at any time.
+A rotating drum filter, sometimes called a paddle wheel filter or a water wheel filter, consists of a cylinder of corrugated, highly porous material which is set to turn like a paddle wheel on an old river boat with only one edge in the water at any time.
 This provides an oxygen rich filtration environment.

 Because the drum is mostly out of the water, the filter will cause a substantial amount of evaporation.
 This could be potentially harmful to your fish, as topping off the tank increases mineral content and hardness.
 Make sure to always remove water from the tank before topping it off.